13 Everyday Phrases That Actually Came From Shakespeare

 In “Julius Caesar,” when Cassius asks Casca what Cicero said, Casca responds, “But, for mine own part, it was Greek to me” (Act 1, Scene 2).

 Cassius didn’t understand because he doesn’t speak Greek.
-The phrase has obviously become not so literal.
+The phrase has obviously morphed and expanded its meaning.

 6. “Love is blind”